google/android-security-lints/README.md

 ## Contact

-For questions, comments or feature requests, please file an issue or start a discussion on Github.
+For questions, comments or feature requests, please file an issue or start a discussion on GitHub.
 We would love to hear from you.